jimbanach/aitour-copilot-security-practices/session-delivery-resources/WRK510LabInstructions.md

 5. Click on **solutions** on the left-hand side and then **data loss prevention**
 6. Expand **Explorers** in the left nav rail and click on **Data Explorer**
 7. Click on **Credit Card Number** within the list in Data Explorer
-8. Click on **SharePoint** again this time you can see the Site that’s contain Credit Card data.
+8. Click on **SharePoint** again this time you can see the Site thatâ€™s contain Credit Card data.
 These are the sites you should be running reviews on.

 ## SharePoint Site Permissions